lmorg/murex/README.md

 The following guides are historic and the language has been refined a little since their creation.
-They are in the process of being rewritten in a format that allows for auto-generation, however I retain these guides for reference.
+They are in the process of being rewritten in a format that allows for auto-generation, however we have retain these guides for reference in the interim.

 1. [GUIDE.syntax.md](docs/GUIDE.syntax.md) is recommended first as it gives an overview if the shell scripting languages syntax and data types.